Helping you grow closer to God

 If Christians are “saved by grace,” totally apart from good works, what difference does it make if we Do Good or not?
 In this series, from the book of Titus, Chip reveals that there are four key reasons why Doing Good matters so much.
 He also explains how we can become people who habitually Do Good – and the first step begins with who we are, not what we do.
 According to scripture, Doing Good is not just a suggestion, it is very powerful, and can be costly.
 Chip encourages us, however, that the price of not Doing Good, can be even more costly.
 This series clarifies what Doing Good will do in you and then through you, for the benefit of others and the glory of God.More from this series

-I want to give you a little overview of what it means to do good and as we do, that’s one of those words that has a broad meaning.
+I put some teaching notes, if you want to pull those out, I want to give you a little overview of what it means to do good and as we do, that’s one of those words that has a broad meaning.
 Webster says doing good is, “The opposite of bad or poor or evil; someone who is good has favorable character.”
 The word always has a sense of moral purity.
-And doing good or being good, some synonyms are it’s productive, wholesome, it enhances, it blesses, it encourages, it helps, it improves, it provides.
+And doing good or being good, some synonyms are: it’s productive, wholesome, it enhances, it blesses, it encourages, it helps, it improves, it provides.
 I mean, it’s good!

 So if you were a non-Christian and you went to Crete and you met many of the Christians there, you would say, “They say they love God and He lived this holy life but, boy, they don’t.”
 Or they were saying, “You know, you should really investigate what it means to be a follower of Jesus, God has come to the planet, He has forgiven your sins, we’re following Him.”
 And they say, “Well, you know, when we read about Jesus and when we hear about Him and when we look at your life, this doesn’t add up.”